EduardSergeev/project-version-action/README.md

   Defaults to: `'0.0.0'`
 - `leading-zeros`: (optional) pad month and day with `0` for a single-digit values
   Defaults to `true` e.g `2021/06/07` current date by default results in `2021.06.07.123` version and otherwise in `2021.6.7.123`
+- `time-zone`: (optional) time zone to be used to determine the current date/time
+  If not set the action runner current date/time is used

 ## Output parameters